Stichting-AllianceBlock-Foundation/eth-pos-devnet/README.md

 - Set defined peers to connect to other validators.
 - Set a public node that is connected to the private network, so people outside the network can discover it and connect, but they can't reach the private network with the valdiators.
 - Follow [security best practices](https://docs.prylabs.network/docs/security-best-practices)

+# FAQ / Common Issues

+- ```Nil finalized block cannot evict old blobs```

+This is expected log from Geth until a block is 'finalized'.
+The first finalized block will occur after 24 blocks.